javijuol/yii-CActiveRecordInheritance/README.md

  - seats

-Have to be careful with duplicated names, because this behavior can't distinguis between ambiguos columns in parent and child models.
+Have to be careful with duplicated names, because this behavior can't distinguish between ambiguos columns in parent and child models.
 The table alias for the parent model will be 'p', and the table alias for the child model still remains 't'.